Lighthouses of the United States: Kentucky

 Cincinnati Water Intake Light, Fort Thomas, January 2007

 used by permission

 - * Conley Bottom

 - 1996.
 Active; focal plane about 100 ft (30 m); flashing white light.
 55 ft (18 m) slender round cylindrical steel tower, painted in a black and white spiral pattern.
-A photo is available (second row of photos), and Google has an indistinct satellite view.
+A photo is available (second row of photos), and Google has a satellite view.
 Also at Conley Bottom, the Lighthouse Café has a flashing amber light on a post mounted atop the building.
-Located at the entrance to the Conley Bottom Marina, on the south side of Lake Cumberland, in southeastern Kentucky, about 25 km (15 mi) north of Monticello.
+Located at the entrance to the Conley Bottom Marina, on the south side of Lake Cumberland in southeastern Kentucky, about 25 km (15 mi) north of Monticello.
 Site open, tower closed.
 Owner/site manager: Conley Bottom Resort.

 Notable faux lighthouses: